Mir-Ismail/RN-TaskManager/README.md

-Task Manager - React Native (Expo for Web)
+Task Manager - React Native (Expo)

 Overview
 A simple, minimal Task Manager application built using React Native with Expo and designed to run directly in the web browser.
 It allows users to add, toggle (complete/incomplete), and delete tasks ideal for productivity and to-do tracking.

 Features
 Add new tasks with a single input
 Mark tasks as completed/incomplete
 Delete tasks
 Clean, mobile-friendly responsive UI
-Built entirely with React Native + Expo for Web Project Structure
+Built entirely with React Native + Expo
-MyFirstApp/
-app/
-(tabs)/index.tsx # Main screen (Task manager UI) components/
-TaskItem.tsx # Task UI component
-types/
-Task.ts # Task type definition
-assets/ # Static assets
-.gitignore
-app.json

 Task Manager - React Native (Expo for Web) package.json
 README.md